 During probate, a number of things will happen.
 Any property that isn’t exempt from probate will be collected.
 Past debts and taxes will be paid off.
 Rights to income and dividends, as well as other financial matters, will be settled — in addition to any other disputes that may exist in relation to the estate and the beneficiaries.
 Ultimately, probate ends with the property, assets and inheritance being passed on to the heirs and beneficiaries.

 The probate process may be contested or uncontested by your heirs, loved ones and parties who feel they have a claim to your estate.
 Just another reason why avoiding the probate process as much as possible is helpful.
-We’ll talk about this more in our next blog post on the probate process.
+Contact an Orange County Probate Attorney for help.